What Employers Need to Know about President Biden’s COVID-19 Vaccine Mandate

 Key points about the new vaccine mandate:

-- Private employers with 100 or more employees must require their employees to get vaccinated or show proof of negative COVID-19 test results each week.
+- Biden’s vaccine mandate required private employers with 100 or more employees to ensure that their employees were vaccinated or showed proof of negative COVID-19 test results each week.

 On September 9, 2021, President Biden announced a new plan to further reduce the spread of COVID-19.
-Most notably, his plan requires private employers with 100 or more employees to ensure that their employees are vaccinated or undergo weekly COVID-19 testing.
-This plan will impact more than 80 million workers and has drawn a wide range of support and criticism.
+Most notably, his plan required private employers with 100 or more employees to ensure that their employees were vaccinated or underwent weekly COVID-19 testing.
+This plan would have impacted more than 80 million workers and has drawn a wide range of support and criticism.

 What is Biden’s vaccine mandate?